staind825/qa-todo-assessment/README.md

 2. Clone the repo to your machine, then navigate your terminal to the repo
 3. In your terminal run `npm install` - set up the dependencies
 4. In your terminal run `npm run serve` - run the program locally on your machine
+5. To run Playwright you might need to install Playwright.
+While in your project directory navigate to the tests folder and run `npx playwright install`
+6. To run the Playright UI run `npx playwright test --ui`

 ### 1. Create a Test Strategy